xiix0/scam/README.md

-Q:	Know what the difference between your latest project
-	and putting wings on an elephant is?
+Q:	How do you catch a unique rabbit?
+A:	Unique up on it!

+Q:	How do you catch a tame rabbit?
-A:	Who knows?
-The elephant *might* fly, heh, heh...
+A:	The tame way!